kadwanev/heroku-buildpack-versions/README.md

 heroku-buildpack-versions
 =========================

-Make version of your application available to the application
+Meant to be used with the multi buildpack to make deployment version information available to the application.

+How to use:

+What is available: